bkg2018/MUZ-Workshop/MUZ/Documentation/SCWorkshopDifferences.md

 **Operations:**

-A string expression can concatenate two strings, or add a number to each character of a string.
+A string expression can concatenate two strings, or *add a number to each character of a string*.

 A boolean expression can use other boolean operands with logical operators, or compare strings and numbers sub expressions.

-A numerical expresison can use binary, octal, decimal or hexadecimal numbers with arithmetical and binary operators.
+A numerical expression can use binary, octal, decimal or hexadecimal numbers with arithmetical and binary operators.

 **Comparisons**

 Equality and Inequality between strings can use the `*` character as a joker ending comparison.
-If the strings match until this character is met, there are considered equal.
-This joker can be disabled using the `\` backslah escape character.
+If the strings match until this character is met, there are considered equal. *This joker can be disabled using the `\` backslah escape character*.

 **Expressions in Directives**